HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 WebNN serves as a hardware-agnostic abstraction layer, allowing the browser to route operations to the most efficient hardware available on the device.
 In contrast to WebAssembly (CPU-only) and WebGPU (GPU-only), WebNN can perform computations on the CPU, GPU, and NPU.
 It can achieve near-native execution speeds.

 WebNN is in active development and is currently implemented behind a flag <a hreflang="en" href="https://webnn.io/en/api-reference/browser-compatibility/api">in Chromium-based browsers</a> on ChromeOS, Linux, macOS, Windows, and Android.
 In November 2025, <a hreflang="en" href="https://github.com/mozilla/standards-positions/issues/1215#issuecomment-3520278819">Firefox joined as the second engine formally supporting the API</a>.
-Given that WebNN is still an experimental API, the usage count is currently very low, with high fluctuation and a maximum of 0.000029% of page loads in February 2025 (see the following figure).
+Given that WebNN is still an experimental API, the usage count is currently very low, with high fluctuation and a maximum of 0.000029% of page loads in February 2025 according to Chrome Platform Status data (see the following figure).

 {{ figure_markup(
   image="genai-webnn-usage.png",
-  caption="WebNN usage in 2025 according to Chrome Platform Status data.", description="Bar chart showing the WebNN usage in percent per page loads according to Chrome Platform Status data throughout 2025.
+  caption="WebNN usage in 2025 according to Chrome Platform Status data.", description="Line chart showing the WebNN usage in percent per page loads according to Chrome Platform Status data throughout 2025.
 Adoption is extremely low and fluctuates, peaking at only 0.000029% of page loads in February, but also reaching 0% of page loads in May and July.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTXSz19p32lprObXmLblQxEy5u0Sjd9QajNixDEOJutiaxi1aWk37ojoY5Z3D-GfgHg3Ggu23VZS2yI/pubchart?oid=2004233407&format=interactive", sheets_gid="939568069"
   )